-- Develop our staff and board so they can confidently serve you.
+Develop our staff and board so they can confidently and wisely serve you.

 Many thanks for being an integral part of our credit union family.
-I'm highly optimistic about our future, and on behalf of the entire staff, we look forward to a happy and successful 2015 for us all.
+I'm highly optimistic about our future, and on behalf of the entire staff, we look forward to a happy and successful 2016.